DeprecatedNexifyHub/NexUI/README.md

 #### Yunohost server

-If you use Akkoma or Pleroma packaged application for [Yunohost](https://yunohost.org), a Debian system dedicated to self hosting, you can install Mangane from the command line `pleroma_ctl`) or with Pleroma’s admin interface (Admin FE).
+If you use Akkoma or Pleroma packaged application for [Yunohost](https://yunohost.org), a Debian system dedicated to self hosting, you can install NexUI from the command line `pleroma_ctl`) or with Pleroma’s admin interface (Admin FE).
 More instructionh can be found in [Installing on Yunohost](./docs/administration/yunohost.md) documentation page.

 #### Deploy on Mastodon

-Mangane is developed and tested only for Pleroma and Akkoma, this mean that there is _no_ explicit support to be installed as a frontend for a Mastodon instance.
+NexUI is developed and tested only for Pleroma and Akkoma, this mean that there is _no_ explicit support to be installed as a frontend for a Mastodon instance.
 If you want to try anyway, procede with caution.
 See the Soapbox (version 2) outdated documentation on [installing over Mastodon](./docs/administration/mastodon.md).

 # Upgrade

-To upgrade Mangane, run the install commands again, on top of actual version.
+To upgrade NexUI, run the install commands again, on top of actual version.

 ```
-/opt/pleroma/bin/pleroma_ctl frontend install mangane --ref dist --build-url https://github.com/BDX-town/Mangane/releases/latest/download/static.zip
+/opt/pleroma/bin/pleroma_ctl frontend install nexui --ref dist --build-url https://github.com/NexifyHub/NexUI/releases/latest/download/static.zip
 ```

 If you want, you can also upgrade from the admin interface (Admin FE), doing a _new_ installation.